Internship in Professional Psychology

 With a service region that covers nearly half the state, the scope of our behavioral health services ensures that psychology interns are able to interact with professionals and patients from urban, suburban and rural settings.

-The Behavioral Health service line has experienced significant growth in the past two years with the addition of more clinical staff, research faculty and psychiatric emergency care.
-In June 2016, Nationwide Children’s announced plans to open a free standing Behavioral Health Pavilion focused solely on children with adolescents with behavioral health concerns.
-It will be the most comprehensive facility of its kind nationally and is representative of Nationwide Children’s commitment to behavioral health treatment, training and research.
+The Behavioral Health service line has experienced significant growth in the past several years with the addition of more clinical staff, research faculty and psychiatric emergency care.
+In March 2020, Nationwide Children’s opened a free standing Behavioral Health Pavilion focused solely on children with adolescents with behavioral health concerns.
+It is the most comprehensive facility of its kind nationally and is representative of Nationwide Children’s commitment to behavioral health treatment, training and research.

 The program’s training philosophy is based on the expectation that interns bring to the internship year solid backgrounds in the science and practice of psychology.
 The internship at Nationwide Children’s Hospital trains doctoral level clinical, counseling, and school psychology students to engage in evidence-based practice and to develop and demonstrate competency with regard to professional skills, ethical decision-making, and an understanding of how diversity factors impact this practice.
 Interns receive formal education about empirically supported treatments, observe them in practice, and apply empirically supported treatments to individual cases.